-The Senior & Adult Services Department provides the following:
+The Senior & Adult Services provides:

 Case management services for people receiving Special Assistance/In-Home funds

-Protective services to disabled adults who are alleged to be abused/neglected/ exploited and in need of protection
+Protective services to disabled adults who are alleged to be abused/neglected/ exploited and in need of protection.

-Services are also provided to consumers who have been declared mentally incompetent and who have no one else to assume decision making responsibility.
+Services are also provided to consumers who have been declared mentally incompetent and who have no one else to assume decision-making responsibility.

 Free Living Healthy Workshop